Leave a Message

 • It is a fee‑simple condominium inside a full‑service resort where many owners choose to rent short term, often through an on‑site program, which can affect financing, taxes, and use rules.

-Can you use a conventional mortgage at 4331 Kauai Beach Drive?
+Can you obtain a mortgage at 4331 Kauai Beach Drive?

 Are short‑term rentals allowed and what taxes apply?